Signature Private Tour · 13 Days · 12 Nights

 Sahara Sunrise & the Canyon Roads

 Rise at 5:30am.
 Climb the dune.
 Watch the world turn gold.
 Then travel west through the Berber heartland — past Tinghir's vast date palm oasis to Todra Gorge, where sheer 300-metre limestone cliffs create a slot canyon dramatic enough to stop your breath.
-Continue to the Dades Gorge, a wider valley of extraordinary sculpted red rock formations.
+Continue to the Dades Gorge, a wider valley of sculpted red rock formations.
 Spend the night in a lodge perched above the valley floor.

 • Sahara sunrise dune climb